mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 ## INTERCEPTOR MK.III

-The standard mark III is a favourite of non-governmental forces, and is used by a great number of space-travelling mercenaries instead of the light fi ghters.
+The standard mark III is a favorite of non-governmental forces, and is used by a great number of space-travelling mercenaries instead of the light fi ghters.
 The interceptor is a Technology Level 11 design.

 Interceptor Tons Price (MCr)